 · Helps manage permanent chronic conditions

 Many chronic scar tissue conditions are thought to be permanent.
-The Graston Technique can help improve the lives of patients who are suffering from chronic soft tissue injuries.
+The Graston Techniques can help improve the lives of patients who are suffering from chronic soft tissue injuries.

 · Allows clinicians to control the level of pressure applied

-The Graston Technique is used to effectively and efficiently treat a variety of acute and chronic conditions.
+The Graston Techniques is used to effectively and efficiently treat a variety of acute and chronic conditions.
 Some common conditions include:

 · Achilles Tendinitis and other ankle pain